Ken Rhylander #633

 He was a pledge brother of mine and was Venerable Dean.
 Mike passed away suddenly of a heart attack in October.

 Additionally, Sue Osterberg Bath (former Acacia Sweetheart and friend of Mike’s) and I worked with the NU Foundation to setup a scholarship in Mike’s name.
-Individuals can make donations by going to https://secure.nufoundation.org/give?fundid=01159910&tribute_type=memory or by clicking on the QR code below.
-Donations should be made in Mike’s name to the NU Foundation Holding Fund.
-Once the official fund is established the money will be moved there.
+Individuals can make donations by going to https://secure.nufoundation.org/give?fundid=01159910&tribute_type=memory Donations should be made in Mike’s name to the NU Foundation Holding Fund.